01-edu/public/subjects/chaikin/README.md

 Implement the [Chaikin's](http://graphics.cs.ucdavis.edu/education/CAGDNotes/Chaikins-Algorithm/Chaikins-Algorithm.html) algorithm step by step in an animation.

-The objective is to create a canvas where the user will draw 1 or more and then the screen will play an animation of each step to get to the final result of a curve drawn using the `Chaikin's` algorithm.
+The objective is to create a canvas where the user will draw 1 or more points, and then the screen will play an animation of each step to get to the final result of a curve drawn using the `Chaikin's` algorithm.
 You can see [here](https://youtu.be/PbB2eKnA2QI) a demo of how the application should work.

 - Functionality: